-There have been approximately 2,000 motorcycle accidents each year in Wisconsin dating back to 2015.
-In 2021 alone, there were a total of 2,104 motorcycle accidents resulting in 1,796 injuries and 112 fatalities to motorcyclists.
+There have been approximately 2,000 motorcycle accidents each year in Wisconsin since 2015.
+In 2020 alone, there were a total of 2,104 accidents resulting in 1,796 injuries and 112 fatalities to motorcyclists.

-There are many different causes of motorcycle crashes in Wisconsin.
-The most common cause is negligent or reckless driving of other motorists.
+There are many different causes of these crashes in Wisconsin.
+The most common cause is the negligent or reckless driving of other motorists.
 Sometimes other drivers fail to see motorcycles because they are not keeping a careful lookout.
-Motorcycle accidents often occur because other motorists attempt to make a left hand turn in front of an oncoming motorcyclist that has the right of way.
-Some motorcycle crashes occur because other motorists are under the influence of drugs or alcohol or driving while distracted by their cellphone.
-At other times, motorcycle crashes occur because of roadway defects, negligent construction signage or defects with the motorcycle itself.
+Motorcycle accidents often occur because other motorists attempt to make a left-hand turn in front of an oncoming motorcyclist that has the right of way.
+Some crashes occur because other motorists are under the influence of drugs or alcohol or driving while distracted by their cellphone.
+At other times, motorcycle crashes occur because of roadway defects, negligent construction signage, or defects with the motorcycle itself.

 Because motorcyclists are less protected than those in cars or trucks, the injuries from a crash can potentially be extremely serious.
 Motorcyclists can also sustain injuries that are not immediately apparent, such as muscle strains and sprains, soft tissue damage, contusions, and emotional injuries.
 It is important that all injuries or potential injuries from a motorcycle accident be evaluated by healthcare professionals so that any necessary treatment may be obtained, and the injuries can be properly documented.

 Steps You Should Take After A Motorcycle Crash